 This particular tract of land was historically pastured, but much of the native grass has survived.
-After a year of rest, the re-growth of prairie grasses and flowers is spectacular.
 A special feature of the tract is a small, crystal-clear, spring-fed steam that meanders through it.

 In the Glacial Hills area, north of Storm Lake and southwest of Spencer near the Little Sioux River Valley